2024 Launch Reports

 -Video at 11:05

--Notes: The main chute opened at apogee rather than 700 feet, and it was not
+-Notes: The main chute opened at apogee rather than 700 feet, and it was not possible to deploy the drone

 2. Custom NOTAM Enforcer, black carbon fiber, 6 in. dia., 150 in. tall, 44 lbs